 - Veggie tray with carrots, sliced peppers, broccoli, cauliflower, and cherry tomatoes

 - Allergy free birthday cake!

 Egg and Dairy Free Potato Salad

-1) Bring a large pot of water to boil.
+- Bring a large pot of water to boil.
 Add salt and potatoes and cook over medium low heat until tender but firm, about 15 minutes.
-Drain water, allow potatoes to cool and chop into pieces (about 1 inch square).
+Drain water, allow potatoes to cool.
+Remove the peelings, if desired, and chop into pieces (about 1 inch square).
 Place potatoes, celery and onion in a large bowl and combine.

-2) In a medium bowl, combine the "safe" mayonnaise, relish, sugar, mustard, vinegar, pepper, celery seeed and salt.
+- In a medium bowl, combine the "safe" mayonnaise, relish, sugar, mustard, vinegar, pepper, celery seed and salt.
 Add the dressing mixture to the potatoes, onion and celery and mix until they are coated with dressing.
 Refrigerate for two hours before serving (overnight would be even better) Before serving, sprinkle the top with paprika if desired.